RicoValdezio/AffixGen/Thunderstore Stuff/README.md

 Changelog
 ------------
-2.1.2 - Added some more error-proofing since the last assumption wasn't the only one that was wrong 2.1.1 - Fixed an error that occured due to my assumption that every HealthComponent has a CharacterBody 2.1.0 - Major refactor to hook registration, turrets and drones are re-enabled and should be lag-free
+2.1.3 - Did a bit of code cleanup, no new functionality, just making the code a bit lighter and faster 2.1.2 - Added some more error-proofing since the last assumption wasn't the only one that was wrong 2.1.1 - Fixed an error that occured due to my assumption that every HealthComponent has a CharacterBody 2.1.0 - Major refactor to hook registration, turrets and drones are re-enabled and should be lag-free